 JA: Is there any one thing a home cook can do to up their game?

 PE: It boils down to buying or finding sources of food that are local and in season.
 Because when you buy quality product that is local, and I don’t mean that quality has to equal expensive, you get a super high flavor profile and then you really don’t need to do a lot to your food at all.
 For example, I picked up some fresh green beans from a local farm down the road and cooked them up last night.
 I steamed them and ate them right from the steamer.
-They were sweet and nothing like what you would find from a can.
+They were sweet and nothing like what you would find in a can.
 Understanding what is seasonal is the best thing a home cook can do.

 JA: What does eating healthy mean to you?
 Why is it important?